Mrcomputer1/scratch-modding/README.md

 # Scratch 3.0 Modding Tutorial

-The [Guide to Modding Scratch 3.0](https://scratch.mit.edu/discuss/topic/289503/) sticky by JGames101 is good and helpful for modding Scratch, but it only shows how to setup for modding and how to add a basic block.
-This tutorial (or really multiple tutorials) includes the setup process, adding blocks with inputs, reporter and boolean blocks, block themes (like high constrast) and more.
+The [Guide to Modding Scratch 3.0](https://scratch.mit.edu/discuss/topic/289503/) sticky by JGames101 is good and it is helpful for modding Scratch, but it only shows how to setup for modding and how to add a basic block.
+This tutorial (or really multiple tutorials) includes the setup process, adding blocks with inputs, reporter and boolean blocks, block themes (like high contrast) and more.

 ## Tutorial List
 ### Getting Started